mmacomber0/mmacomber0.github.io/_posts/2022-08-28-migrated-to-github-pages.md

 Check out this GitHub repo to see how this site is put together using GitHub Pages / Jekyll: [mmacomber0.github.io](https://github.com/mmacomber0/mmacomber0.github.io).

-It wonderfully simple, and more importantly, free!
+It is wonderfully simple, and more importantly, free!